 '''

-detach()

-Detach this node from parent

-environment

-Node environment (values + preceding envs)

-fingerprint()

-Reports string which represents the value of this node.

-get environment()
+get leaves()

-Get node environment (values + preceding envs)

-get_leaves()

 Get list of leaf nodes

 get_node (path, create=False)

 Parameters

 • path - Path of the desired node (relative to this node)

 • create - Create the node (and intermediary ones) when not present

 Returns the node associated with this path

 Raises ValueError - When path doesn't exist and create not set

 get_parents()

 Get list of parent nodes

 get_path (sep='/')

 Get node path

 get_root()

 Get root of this tree

 is leaf

 Is this a leaf node?

 iter_children_preorder()

 Iterate through children

-iter leaves()
+iter_leaves()

 Iterate through leaf nodes

 iter_parents()

 Iterate through parent nodes to root

 merge (other)

 Merges other node into this one without checking the name of the other node.
 New values are appended,

 existing values overwritten and unaffected ones are kept.
 Then all other node children are added as children

 (recursively they get either appended at the end or merged into existing node in the previous position.

-parents

 List of parent nodes

 path

 Node path

 root

 Root of this tree

-'''
+set_environment_dirty()

 Set the environment cache dirty.
-You should call this always when you query for the environment and then change the value or structure.
+You should call this always when you query for the environment and then

+change the value or structure.
 Otherwise you'll get the old environment instead.

+class avocado.core.tree.TreeNodeEnvOnly (path, environment=None)

+Bases: object

+Minimal TreeNode-like class providing interface for AvocadoParams

+Parameters

+• path - Path of this node (must not end with '/')

+• environment - List of pair/key/value items

+fingerprint()

+'''